Beinsezii/3blocks-widgets-bsz/README.md

     * probably only works on AMD cards
   * `GPU_ID` : Which card to monitor.
 Default `0`
   * `GPU_THERMALS` : Also display GPU Core/Junction/Memory thermals.
 Default `true`
-    * currently hardcoded to cardX/hwmon0.
-Unsure if this is wrong

   * `SEPARATOR` : Separator between categories on long output.
 Default `][`
   * `SEPARATOR_SHORT` : Separator between categories on short output.
 Default ` `